OpenBao: Multiple Vulnerabilities

 Risk Summary

 OpenBao is an open source identity-based secrets management system.
 Prior to version 2.5.2, OpenBao does not prompt for user confirmation when logging in via JWT/OIDC and a role with `callback_mode` set to `direct`.
 This allows an attacker to start an authentication request and perform "remote phishing" by having the victim visit the URL and automatically log-in to the session of the attacker.
 Despite being based on the authorization code flow, the `direct` mode calls back directly to the API and allows an attacker to poll for an OpenBao token until it is issued.
 Version 2.5.2 includes an additional confirmation screen for `direct` type logins that requires manual user interaction in order to finish the authentication.
 This issue can be worked around either by removing any roles with `callback_mode=direct` or enforcing confirmation for every session on the token issuer side for the Client ID used by OpenBao.
+OpenBao is an open source identity-based secrets management system.
+Prior to version 2.5.2, OpenBao installations that have an OIDC/JWT authentication method enabled and a role with `callback_mode=direct` configured are vulnerable to XSS via the `error_description` parameter on the page for a failed authentication.
+This allows an attacker access to the token used in the Web UI by a victim.
+The `error_description` parameter has been replaced with a static error message in v2.5.2.
+The vulnerability can be mitigated by removing any roles with `callback_mode` set to `direct`.

 CVEs (2)